Facial nerve decompression: Transtemporal (middle cranial fossa) Approach

 Internal auditory canal (I.A.C.) porous to tympanic segment.

 This middle cranial fossae exposure is used to expose I.A.C. and labyrinthine segment of the facial nerve when hearing preservation is goal.
 The geniculate ganglion and tympanic portion of the nerve can also be decompressed from this approach.

 Indication

 The middle cranial fossa route is the only method that can be used to expose the entire I.A.C. and labyrinthine segment with preservation of hearing.
 This is combination with the retrolabyrinthine and transmastoid approaches, enables visualization of the entire course of the facial nerve and still preserves function of the inner ear.
-The middle cranial foassa technique is most commonly used for the decompression of the facial nerve in Bell's palsy and longitudinal temporal bone fracture.
+The middle cranial fossa technique is most commonly used for the decompression of the facial nerve in Bell's palsy and longitudinal temporal bone fracture.
 This approach may be useful in the management of patient with schwannomas of cranial nerve 7 and 8, as well as with patient with melkersson-rosenthal syndrome.